pestanko/-ib071-public/man/mr_hw_review.md

 - `MR Title`: HW0X Review
 - `Assignee`: Peter Stanko or Tomas Kancko
 - `Reviewer`: Peter Stanko or Tomas Kancko
-- `Labels`: `not-reviewed` (you would need to create)
+- `Labels`: `not-reviewed` (you need to create this)

 ## Possible approach to create MR

-This are the steps we will be doing in order to create a Merge request
+These are the steps we will be doing in order to create a Merge request:

 ### Create the base branch for reviews